 Test URLs to your app in your development environment to make sure they lead to the correct content.

 - Available for users signed into the Google app and for all users on Chrome.

-- The Google App Indexing documentation for iOS 9 is available to the public.
-Our systems will begin serving iOS universal links in mid-October.
+- Google App Indexing documentation for iOS 9 serves iOS universal links from Google Search in Safari.
 App Indexing for iOS versions 7 and 8 is now deprecated and no longer available for new integrations.